cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

     $ $ 10.16.3

-Then install the required node version
+Then install the required node version.

     nvm install 10.16.3
     nvm use --silent

-### Download and install Mallet and its dependencies.
+**3. Download and install Mallet and its dependencies.

     npm install --silent

-### Verify Mallet was installed correctly
+**4. Verify that Mallet was installed correctly

-Finally, To check your installation, execute Mallet's `version`:
+Check the integrity of the Mallet installation by using the `version` command:

     ./mallet --version

     2.1.0

-If the version number displays correctly.
+If the version number displays correctly, the installation was successful.
-It means you have successfully installed mallet.

-## Installing the `solcjs` compiler
+### Installing the `solcjs` compiler

-The `solcjs` compiler, takes your source code, written in solidity, and creates a binary that file that you can later, deploy to the devnet using Mallet.
+The `solcjs` compiler takes your source code (written in Solidity) and creates a binary file that you can later deploy to the devnet using Mallet.

-### Install `solcjs` with `npm`
+**1. Install `solcjs` with `npm`:

     sudo npm install -g solc